COWEN:

 Yes, instead of these silly little arguments that, “Oh,

-Anyone who talks like that does not understand the grandeur and
+my God.
+Anyone who talks like that does not understand the

 COWEN:

-of the curve, and we’re on another, more decadent part of
+one part of the curve, and we’re on another, more

 PAGLIA:

-of the world wars.
-It doesn’t have this huge militaristic
+part of the world wars.
+It doesn’t have this huge

-politically.
-The politics are always chaos and drama.
-It’s
+view of itself politically.
+The politics are always chaos

 COWEN: